-Physical Science - College Prep
+Physical Science

-This is an Ohio Department of Education recommended first level course for freshmen.
-This course serves the purpose of building a good science foundation and providing desirable background to successfully begin a course in Biology I, Chemistry I, Physics I, and Earth and the Environment.
-This is an inquiry based lab approach which allows students to be exposed to various laboratory techniques, laboratory safety, and experience concepts in physics, chemistry, astronomy and earth science.
+This is an introductory college prep course with an emphasis on introductory chemistry and introductory physics.
+This course serves the purpose of building a good science foundation academic skills, as well as providing a desirable background to successfully begin a course in Biology I, Chemistry I, Physics I, and Earth and the Environment.
+This is an inquiry based lab approach which allows students to be exposed to various laboratory techniques, laboratory safety, and experience concepts in physics, chemistry, and astronomy.